agenkit/GHost/README.md

 work-in-progress \[2024.09.01\]

-[^footnote]: Click the ending link to go back up where you were:

 [^synergy]: Control multiple machines (Linux, Mac, Windows) with one keyboard+mouse combo, as if they were multiple displays connected to the same PC.
   License cost per user (pay once, keep forever): \$29 for up to 3 machines, or \$49 for 15.

+[^footnote]: Click the ending link to go back up where you were:

+[^unplug]: Generally, unplug all non-host devices during host OS installation.
+This ensures that, later on:
+      - proper graphics drivers will get installed on the host (*AMD in this guide*);
+      - auto-configs (Xorg…) work well;
+      - guest GPU is available for passthrough. *In this guide, it's the Nvidia dGPU.*

+[^btrfs-root]: Easy system rollback/versioning, remote backup, later conversion of a single device to RAID 1, and more.

 [^SHost]: `SHost` (Server Host) is the **CLI/headless** variant.
      - It's closer to a Type-I hypervisor.
      - Both `GHost` & `SHost` allow for 'native' graphical guests with plugged-in display, keyboard, mouse…
      - Both are part of my tentative [***Ultra***structure]() computing paradigm.

-[^2]: Generally, unplug all non-host devices during host OS installation.
-This ensures that, later on:
-      - proper *graphics* drivers will get installed on the host;
-      - auto-configs (Xorg…) work well;
-      - guest GPU is available for passthrough. *In this guide, it's the Nvidia dGPU.*

 [^?]: Consider using PCIe splitters if you don't have enough slots.
 Keep in mind that expensive PLX chips won't help for concurrent use, so I'd avoid them for GHost.

-[^btrfs-root]: Easy system rollback/versioning, remote backup, later conversion of a single device to RAID 1, and more.

 [^raid0]: Using **RAID 0 is highly discouraged** unless you do extremely regular backups, or you just plain don't care about your data.